 Use These Substitutes for White Wine

-What are your tips for cooking without wine?
+Your turn!
+What are your go-to substitutes when cooking without wine?